jon-harper/OmniBox-docs/docs/assembly_v2/hsi_front.md

 !!! note
     The display screen is at a **50 degree** angle, not 45.
 The [:material-git: practice block][git_hsi_practice] has six holes at this angle for practice purposes.

-    It is important get the insert flush with the display surface.
+    It is important that the inserts are flush with the display surface.

 ??? overview